uclaacm/parcel-pointers/README.md

 ## Contribution Workflow

-Thanks for your interest in contributing to YOUR_PROJECT_URL_HERE! ❤️
+Thanks for your interest in contributing to Parcel Pointers! ❤️

 Here's a quick guide on how to get started.